uitdots/uals/README.md

 ## 😞 TODO

-- [ ] If fail to check radio btns, don't continue
-- [ ] If haven't configured, do nothing on auto
 - [ ] Button to quick toggle script
 - [ ] Refactor static methods
+- [ ] If running fail, log to home (maybe better way to handle sending data between tabs)
+- [x] If fail to check radio btns, don't continue
+- [x] If haven't configured, do nothing on auto

 ---